941 Tax Deposits Penalties: Late Payroll Tax Penalty

 What Is a 941 Tax Deposit?

-A lot of employers end up paying federal unemployment tax just once a year, but when you file the returns for your employment taxes, the forms will guide you through the calculations to see if you need to pay this tax during the quarter when you are filling.
+Many employers ultimately pay federal unemployment tax just once per year.
+When you file the returns for your employment taxes, the forms will guide you through the calculations to see if you need to pay this tax during the quarter when you are filling.
 Typically, you only need to pay when your premiums exceed $500 for the quarter.

 How to Pay 941 Tax Deposits